tskit-dev/tutorials/terminology_and_concepts.md

 ::::{margin}
 :::{note}
 There is a subtle distinction between common ancestry and coalescence.
-In particular, all coalescent nodes are common ancestor events, but not all common ancestor events in an ARG result in coalescence in a local tree.
+In particular, all coalescent nodes are common ancestor events, but not all common ancestor events in an ARG result in coalescence in all local trees.
 :::
 ::::

-The term "Ancestral Recombination Graph", or ARG, is commonly used to describe a genetic genealogy.
+The term Ancestral Recombination Graph (ARG), is commonly used to describe a genetic genealogy.
 In particular, many (but not all) authors use it to mean a genetic genealogy in which details of the position and potentially the timing of all recombination and common ancestor events are explictly stored.
 For clarity